A woman at work reviews sticky notes on a clear board.

 • Pro: You don’t have to remember your payment due date.

-• Pro: Avoid owing a late fee and minimize interest.
+• Pro: Avoid owing a late fee.

 Pay on the same day every month